Estimating SARS-CoV-2 Seroprevalence: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Harm van Bakel, Juan Manuel Carreno, Frans Cuevas, Florian Krammer, and Viviana Simon for sharing the New York City seroprevalence data.
 We thank Dirk Dittmer and the ScreenNC research team for data access.
-We also thank Shaina Alexandria, Bryan Blette, and Kayla Kilpatrick for constructive suggestions and discussions.
+We also thank Shaina Alexandria, Bryan Blette, and Kayla Kilpatrick for constructive suggestions.
 This research was supported by the NIH (Grant R01 AI085073), the UNC Chapel Hill Center for AIDS Research (Grants P30 AI050410 and R01 AI157758), and the NSF (Grant GRFP DGE-1650116).
 The content is solely the responsibility of the authors and does not represent the official views of the NIH.